Nirmala (sect): History

 Patronage from Sikh nobles, especially the rulers of the Phulkian states, helped the Nirmalas become a prominent religious order.
 Sardar Dhyan Singh of Shahbad willed his estate to Karam Singh Nirmala.
 In 1766, Sadda Singh of Bahirwala offered seven villages to Bhagat Singh Nirmala, although the latter declined the offer.
 Sardar Jai Singh's daughter-in-law granted two villages to the Nirmal dera at Kankhal.

 Sardar Ganda Singh of Bhangi Misl offered 13 villages to Jai Singh Nirmala.
 In 1796, Maharaja Ranjit Singh also granted a sanad for land to Nihal Singh Nirmala.
 On both occasions, the Nirmalas passed on the properties to the Udasi akhara of Santokh Das.

 Philosophy and practices

 Like the Udasis, the Nirmalas interpret the teachings of the Sikh Gurus in context of Vedanta.
-They view the first Sikh Guru, Nanak, as an Advaita Vedantist, a follower of Shankara, and a defender of the Sanatana dharma.
+According to Lynn Teskey Denton, they view the first Sikh Guru, Nanak, as an Advaita Vedantist, a follower of Shankara, and a defender of the Sanatana Dharma.
+However, the notion that Guru Nanak either followed or admired Adi Shankara is likely not found in any original Nirmala work, nor is this view promoted by any Nirmala Deras.
+Instead, the 19th century Nirmala scholar Tara Singh Narotam's original work states that the gurmat is an amalgamation of the doctrines of Sankara and Ramanuja, with the exception that bhakti preponderates over jnana and action, thereby explicitly rejecting Shankara’s philosophy in part.

-However, compared to the Udasis, the Nirmalas have shared a closer relationship the mainstream Khalsa Sikhs.
+Compared to the Udasis, the Nirmalas have shared a closer relationship the mainstream Khalsa Sikhs.
 Many prominent Nirmala sants preached mainstream Sikhism in Punjab, and Nirmala akharas have played an important role in training Sikhs.
 But after the Akali movement, the Khalsa attempts to create a Sikh identity completely distinct from Hindus made the Khalsa-Nirmala relationship fragile.